Joel Pohjanpalo: Senior

 Pohjanpalo made his senior national team debut on 14 November 2012 in a 3−0 victory against Cyprus when he replaced Teemu Pukki as a substitute on the 70th minute.
 He was close to scoring in a friendly against Slovenia when his shot hit the post and was then finished by Kasper Hämäläinen.
 In the next friendly game against Hungary he finished his first international goal entering the field as a substitute and equalising the game.
 He made his UEFA European Championship qualification match debut on 7 September 2014 in a match against Faroe Islands when he entered as an 89th-minute substitute for Teemu Pukki.
 He scored his first goal in a competitive match on 4 September 2015 in a UEFA Euro 2016 qualifying match in Karaiskakis Stadium, Piraeus against Greece.

 On 12 June 2021, Pohjanpalo scored the only goal, a header, in a 1–0 win over Denmark, in Finland's opening match in the UEFA Euro 2020 final tournament, granting his country their first goal and win in a major competition.
 He abstained from celebrating the goal out of respect for Denmark midfielder Christian Eriksen, who had suffered a life-threatening cardiac arrest earlier during the match.

 Personal life

 Pohjanpalo and his German girlfriend Catharina Gericke were married in the midsummer 2022.
 The wedding ceremony was held in Southern France.
 They have a daughter, born in 2024.
 As of 2024, they have homes in Helsinki, Finland, Düsseldorf, Germany and Venezia, Italy.
 Until 2025, Pohjanpalo was a co-owner of a physical therapy and physical coaching company Helsinki Athletic Lab, along with his national team and Venezia teammate Jesse Joronen.

 Since the age of 17, Pohjanpalo has been a sponsor for Valio Akatemia, a project of Finnish dairy manufacturer Valio, supporting children's sport hobbies and wellbeing by stipends.

+Pohjanpalo speaks Finnish, English, German and Italian.